MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/build.md

 ---
+title: Build and deploy
-description: Build a Jekyll site in GH Actions
+description: Build a Jekyll site with GH Actions and then publish as a GH Pages site
 ---
-# Build

 {% raw %}